Curried Lentils with Sweet Potatoes is a vegetarian meal that is loaded with protein, fiber, and nutrients.

 - Tomato products (fire roasted, sun-dried, crushed, paste, etc.)

-- Winter vegetables (sweet potatoes, butternut squash)
+- Starchy vegetables (sweet potatoes, butternut squash, red potatoes)

 - Spices from around the world (smoked paprika, cumin, curry powder, garam masala, za’atar)

 How to Make Curried Lentils with Sweet Potatoes